sebam2k4/Web-Development-Curriculum/readme.md

   * Controller Triggers Mailer
   * Sendgrid setup for Heroku
 * User Membership and Taking Payments with Subscriptions ==> In progress
+  * Adding Devise gem and new Users database
+  * Associations for Plans and Users
+  * Adding Stripe and Figaro

 ### CompTIA A+ Certification 901.
 The Total Course | Mike Meyers ==> COMPLETED | 22/03/2017 | Exam 200-901 passed 14/4/2017 | Score: 758/900
 * Path of the PC Tech